Only four players have managed to defend the World Snooker Championship title at the Crucible Theatre.

 That he has produced those moments of victory while not necessarily always playing at his brilliant best is what makes his 2026 Crucible bid so intriguing.

 On paper, his title defence begins in relatively kind fashion.
-Zhao has been paired with the lowest-ranked qualifier Liam Highfield in the first-round draw, a match he will be strongly expected to win.
+Zhao has been paired with the lowest-ranked qualifier Liam Highfield in the first-round Crucible draw, a match he will be strongly expected to win.

 Yet the Crucible has a habit of quickly stripping away any sense of comfort.